 Choosing the best Forex or CFD Broker – 5 things to look for

-When choosing a CFD or Forex broker in 2018, you may want to consider the following five key points before jumping on board.
+When choosing a CFD broker, you may want to consider the following five key points before jumping on board.

 1. Is their software easy to use?

 There is nothing worse than trying to navigate your way around the difficult software.
 Be sure to open up a free demo account and see for yourself how easy it is to place trades, open a chart, amend orders and receive timely news updates.

 You don’t want to spend the first two months learning the software they provide.
 Ask your CFD broker if they have some basic CFD tutorials on using the software.

 Most CFD brokers provide both MetaTrader 4 and cTrader.
 MetaTrader 4 or MT4 is considered the most widely used and popular Forex trading platforms available.
 There are so many handy MT4 Shortcuts to make your life easier too.

 Our AxiTrader Broker Review highlights a number of advanced features available in MT4.

 cTrader, by Spotware, is an incredible program as well, with many built-in features, made for the modern Forex trader.

 In the beginning, cTrader was a dedicated Forex platform.
 But some CFD brokers have started introducing Index CFDs and other instruments to the platform.